Instawork/hyperview/website/blog/2025-08-01-Out-with-the-old.md

 - **Backward Compatibility**: Existing code continues to work while you migrate to the new APIs
 - **Better Documentation**: Cleaner API surface makes it easier to understand what's available

-## Demo App Improvements

-Our demo application has received some love to better showcase Hyperview's capabilities:

-- **Improved Examples**: Removed placeholder content and refined examples to be more practical and focused
-- **Better Documentation Links**: Fixed broken links to example code
-- **Enhanced User Experience**: Smoother navigation and more responsive interactions

 ## What's Next